Mfficiency/Chronize/index.md

 - defining the scope of the first iteration.

 ### The first iteration
 In order to get a feel for working with developers a few timezones away I decided to keep the first iteration super basic.
 Just one alarm, nothing else.
+The app can be downloaded [here](https://play.google.com/store/apps/details?id=com.app.stretchtimer)

 ### The current iteration
 Right now I'm working on the wireframes for the MVP.
 Multiple alarms and the basic functionality of the main timeline.
 You can find the screenshots below or a clickable model [here](https://xd.adobe.com/view/2a5baf0b-e15b-418a-4f72-51500a62ce9e-5c6a/).